 All I knew was that I was becoming Perma bloated no matter what I ate.
 I also experienced annoying acid reflux if I ate my trigger foods such as bread.
 I had mild rosacea and inflammation in my skin as well.

 These were my primary SIBO symptoms, yet I still had additional symptoms of poor fat digestion.

 I have always been a nutrition and health fanatic with a huge passion for learning about the body.
 But I was also curious about gut health and nutrition due to my symptoms.

 The drive to find answers to my problems led me down the rabbit hole of gut health, genetics, nutrition, liver and gallbladder cleansing, parasite cleansing, etc. I also got certified as a Nutritional Therapy Consultant.

-Some of my most profound health changes were a result of my own research through reading books and endless hours of listening to podcasts.
+Some of my most profound health changes resulted from my own research through reading books and endless hours of listening to podcasts.
 The upside of my cleaning job is I had plenty of time to listen to podcasts.

 My perspective became very broad as I listened and questioned everything I knew.
 I learned how to heal my SIBO naturally over many years.

-The reason why I was able to heal from SIBO naturally and maintain my results is that I slowly improved my health bit by bit.
+I was able to heal SIBO naturally and maintain my results because I slowly improved my health bit by bit.